 Read books & watch videos about being an older sibling

-This will help them better understand their new roll as a brother or a sister, and get them excited.
+This will help them better understand their new role as a brother or a sister, and get them excited.

 Having new roles and responsibilities can be fun and give them a sense of importance if you put a positive spin on it.